floweredscarf/su25/labs/lab01/index.md

 the associated tests in `ArrayOperationsTest`.

 Note: Before trying to program an algorithm, you should usually try a small case by hand.
-For each of the exercises today, work with your partner to do each algorithm by hand before writing any code.
+For each of the exercises today, demo each algorithm by hand before writing any code.

 -   The `insert` method takes three arguments: an `int` array, a position in the